Paul Scharner: Style of play

 Scharner usually serves as a central defender or midfielder.
 Nevertheless, he is noted for his positional flexibility, having played every outfield position for Wigan except left back.
 This versatility was already evident early in his career.
 While at Austria Wien his former coach Joachim Löw played him in various positions and although, over his career he has performed well whatever position he has been selected to play, he has let it be known he prefers playing in a defensive position.
 His former coach at West Brom, Roberto Di Matteo, describes Scharner as follows: "Paul is a powerful, competitive player who is good on the ball, excellent in both boxes, can play in numerous positions and also chips in with goals."

 Another feature of his play is his great professionalism and focus, planning his training, goals and achievements meticulously on flip-charts.
-Since he was twelve, he has controlled his nutrition and since he was fifteen he has trained with Valentin Hobel; a personal mental coach.
+At the age of twelve, he had controlled his nutrition and at fifteen he had trained with Valentin Hobel; a personal mental coach.
 He practices his mental and autogenous training with great discipline, as he regards it as fundamental for his success as a professional.
 Scharner believes, "You can train your mind as well as your body."
 His HSV coach Thorsten Fink said, regarding his leadership abilities: "Paul is the type who never hides, who always leads the way and who will be there for the team especially in close situations."